Online and in-person P4C Plus training

 P4C Plus gives teachers practice and guidance in philosophical facilitation moves that widen or deepen inquiry.
 It helps teachers keep dialogue constructive, focus on concept connections, draw on relevant reflections and push for reasons.

+P4C Plus is well suited to International Baccalaureate and other schools, where inquiry is at the heart of the curriculum.
+IB teachers who have been trained in P4C Plus, report how much they appreciate what the courses teach them about the practice of inquiry.
 The best philosophical teacher will also emphasise the valuing of virtues.
 And in this respect P4C Plus again aligns well with the IB’s Learner Profile and Attitudes.

 What are the foundations of P4C and P4C Plus?